yasith-1/yasith-1/README.md

 - 🤝 I’m looking for help with **Backend Design**

-- 👨‍💻 Founder Of [Allionz Software Experts]
+- 👨‍💻 Working as Intern Software Engineer @ NEXOVA IT SOLUTIONS .

 - 📌 <a href="https://yasith-1.github.io/Allions-Software_experts" target="_blank">Allionz Software Experts</a>